QIDI Tech X-Max 3: Large Size Industrial Grade 3D Printer with High-Temperature & High Precision Printing

 The QIDI X-Max 3 offers ±0.1 mm accuracy, 0.05–0.4 mm layers, and print speeds up to 250 mm/s.
 It delivers clean PLA prints, precise TPU at 40 mm/s, and warp-free ABS, supported by its CoreXY system, Klipper tuning (resonance compensation, pressure advance), 8×8 BLTouch leveling, and 65°C chamber.
 The X-Max 3’s performance is shown with a 3D Benchy printed in QIDI Rapido PLA at 0.2 mm layers and 250 mm/s.
 The model displayed clean overhangs, minimal artifacts, and consistent detail, proving the printer’s accuracy and reliability at high speeds.

-Black 3D-printed boat model created by QIDI X MAX, showcasing detailed layers and smooth finish on a gray background.
+3D-printed black boat model made by Qidi X Max, showcasing detailed layers and smooth finish, positioned on a neutral gray background.

 When printing high-temp materials, the 65°C heated chamber prevents warping, as seen in ABS prints with strong adhesion and stability.
 Without heating, edges warp noticeably, while chamber-heated prints stay flat and structurally sound.